smartcontractkit/documentation/docs/External Adapters/developers.md

 ### Requesting Data

-When an external adapter receives a request from the Chainlink node, the JSON payload must include the following objects:
+When an external adapter receives a request from the Chainlink node, the JSON payload will include the following objects:

--  `id`
+-  `id` (may be null or absent)
--  `data`
+-  `data` (guaranteed to be present but may be empty)

+e.g.

 ```json
 {"id":"278c97ffadb54a5bbb93cfec5f7b5503","data":{}}
 ```

 If the node has a value defined for the Bridge Response URL, the payload will include a `"responseURL"` field that can be used to update responses via PATCH requests: